influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/guides/load_directory.md

    type: string
    value: "#alerts_testing"
 ```
-will create a `stream` task named `my_templated_task` for the dbrp `telegraf.autogen`.

-The same task may be created using JSON like so:
+The same task can also be created using JSON, as in this example:

 ```json
 {